-NBA Rumors: Celtics Could Offer Kyrie Irving & 2019 1st-Round Pick For Kawhi Leonard, ‘CBS Sports’ Suggests
+NBA Rumors: Celtics Could Offer Kyrie Irving And 2019 1st-Round Pick For Kawhi Leonard, ‘CBS Sports’ Suggests

 — Yahoo Sports NBA (@YahooSportsNBA) June 15, 2018

-In the suggested trade scenario, the Celtics will be sending Kyrie Irving and the Memphis Grizzlies’ 2019 first-round pick to the Spurs for Kawhi Leonard.
+In the suggested trade scenario, the Celtics would send Kyrie Irving and the Memphis Grizzlies’ 2019 first-round pick to the Spurs for Kawhi Leonard.
 The proposed deal works on ESPN‘s NBA Trade Machine.
 The departure of Leonard is a huge loss for the Spurs, but it will be worth trading him if they will get a superstar in return.

 Kyrie Irving is currently in his prime, and no one can argue that he is the perfect replacement for Tony Parker.
 Aside from acquiring Irving, the Spurs will have the opportunity to add another young and promising talent next offseason using the 2019 first-round pick.
 The deal will undeniably be beneficial for the Celtics and the Spurs, but before proceeding with the deal, both teams should first consider getting an assurance from Irving and Leonard that they plan to stay on the team beyond the 2019 offseason.